 Students now select from six arts & activism tracks:

 Board of Education Vote

-To assure community grounding, the partners will work with a community-based organization to hire one or more program directors tasked with integrating the elective studios into the school and curriculum.
-The program director(s) will report to their respective organization(s) and SLPS.
-Additionally, they will be supported by an Advisory Board made up of representatives from The Ville community, Sumner alumni, partner organizations and local leaders.
+To assure community grounding, the partners worked with a community-based organization to hire program directors tasked with integrating the elective studios into the school and curriculum.
+The program director(s) report to their respective organization(s) and SLPS.
+Additionally, they are supported by an Advisory Board made up of representatives from The Ville community, Sumner alumni, partner organizations and local leaders.